Home » Dinner » Homemade Mac and Cheese with Kale

 Instructions

-• Add kale and coat with oil and mix with garlic and onion.
-Let saute for another minute, add 1 teaspoon of salt, mix, and then add the stock.
+• Cook Kale: Add kale and coat with oil, and mix with garlic and onion.
+Let it saute for another minute, add 1 teaspoon of salt, mix, and then add the stock.
 Cover and let braise in stock for about 10 minutes, or until most of the stock has cooked off.
+Once done, remove the kale from the skillet and set aside.

-• Slowly add the milk, 1 cup at a time, and whisk it to incorporate it all before adding more milk and half and half.
+• Create Roux: With the skillet on medium heat, add the butter and as it melts, add the flour and whisk to create a roux.
+Slowly add the milk, 1 cup at a time, and whisk it to incorporate it all before adding more milk and half and half.

-• Let the sauce thicken and then start adding the cheese, a handful at a time, whisking until it is all fully melted before adding more cheese.
-Repeat for 2 cups of cheese.
+• Add Cheese: Let the sauce cook, whisking constantly to prevent burning, until it begins to thicken.
+Reduce the heat to medium-low.
+Add the cheese, a handful at a time, whisking until it is all fully melted before adding more cheese.
+Repeat for 2 cups of cheese (leave the last 1/2 cup for final broil, if not broiling, then add all of the cheese).

-• Once cheese sauce is thickened, add 1/2 teaspoon salt, pepper, and mustard and mix.
+• Season: Once cheese sauce is thickened, add 1/2 teaspoon salt, pepper, and mustard and mix.
 Add kale and mix well.
-This will ensure that the kale is more evenly distributed in the dish.

-• This is where you can stop and set aside if preparing in advance.
+• NOTE: This is where you can stop and set aside if preparing in advance.
 Or you can serve it now, as is.
-Otherwise, pre-heat oven to broil and set rack to top third.

 • Serve and enjoy!